Panzootic: Newcastle disease in pigeons

-Chytrid Fungus in Amphibian Populations
+Chytrid fungus in amphibian populations

 Chytridiomycosis caused by a chytrid fungus is a deadly fungal disease that has wiped out 30 amphibian species across the globe and has sent overall amphibian populations in decline.
 The fungus Batrachochytrium dendrobatidis can be found on every continent with fertile soil and has contributed to the loss of some species of frogs and salamanders.
 In fact, it is estimated that 287 species of amphibians are infected with this disease in over 35 countries.
 These countries tend to have varied or tropical climates like those found in Central America, South America, and Africa with optimal climate conditions ranging from 17 degree Celsius to 23 degrees Celsius for the fungus to thrive.

 The first reported instance of the chytrid fungus was in 1998 which was found on the skin of amphibians.
 Since amphibians absorb essential nutrients through their skin, the fungus attaches itself to the amphibian, suffocates the amphibian, and enters the blood stream of the organism.
 Some symptoms that are prevalent in affected species include lethargy and loss of equilibrium and begin to die 21 days after infection.
 Frogs that have died and are examined show high density of the fungal spores in keratinized areas of the body such as the pelvis, mouth, and underbelly.

 The fungus is spread through the transportation of amphibious species by humans.
 Infected amphibians that have escaped or are released into the wild can carry the fungus and therefore invade the surrounding habitats of local species that are not immune to the disease.
 Species like the American Bullfrog and African Clawed Frog can carry this disease without experiencing symptoms or death; these kinds of species are usually to blame for the spread of the disease in undeveloped habitats.

 Some characteristics of amphibians that are more likely to be susceptible to the disease are the lack of various developed microbiota that live and breed on the dermis of the species as well the underdeveloped immune system in specific amphibians.
 Species that tend to breed in flowing water which washes away the microbiota from the skin of amphibians are more likely to become infected.
 Organizations across the world have tried to implement rules and regulations for the transportation of amphibians across borders to prevent the continued decline of amphibians however progress has been slow.
 To add to the slow progress, the only cure that exists for chytrid fungus is found within laboratories for amphibians in captivity.
 Because of this, there is no known way for eradicating the disease in the wild.